tuvllms/tuvllms.github.io/_pages/about.md

 I am an Assistant Professor at <a href='https://cs.vt.edu'>Virginia Tech</a> (VT), and a Faculty Researcher at <a href='https://research.google'>Google</a>.
 Prior to joining VT, I held the position of Research Scientist at <a href='https://deepmind.google'>Google DeepMind</a> for a year after receiving my PhD in Computer Science at the <a href='https://www.cics.umass.edu'>University of Massachusetts Amherst</a>, advised by <a href='https://people.cs.umass.edu/~miyyer'>Mohit Iyyer</a>.
 My research aims to develop effective and efficient methods for advancing and democratizing artificial intelligence in the era of large language models (LLMs).
 Specific areas of focus include:
 </p>

-- <span class="font-weight-bold">Efficient model development:</span> developing techniques to create LLMs using less computational power and data
+- <span class="font-weight-bold">Efficient model development:</span> developing techniques to create more powerful LLMs using less computational power and data
 - <span class="font-weight-bold">Parameter-efficient transfer learning:</span> efficiently transferring knowledge across tasks, languages, and modalities
-- <span class="font-weight-bold">Search Engine Augmentation:</span> combining LLMs with search engines to improve their factual accuracy and ability to access up-to-date information
+- <span class="font-weight-bold">Search engine augmentation:</span> combining LLMs with search engines to improve their factual accuracy and ability to access up-to-date information
 - <span class="font-weight-bold">Instruction tuning:</span> enhancing LLMs' instruction-following capabilities
 - <span class="font-weight-bold">Advanced reasoning:</span> improving LLMs' ability to solve complex reasoning problems

 {% details For prospective PhD students %}
 <p>